VTHoop/Python-Baseball/readme.md

 5/19 - Splits have been added (Home, vs. Left/Right, etc.)

+6/6 - MySportsFeed has promised an API to provide real time lineups and projected starting pitchers.
+Currently, the lineups are hard coded.
+This will be updated as soon as that is provided.

+6/6 - Currently the analysis is done game by game.
+An enhancement will be made to automatically model any games in which starting lineups have been posted for the day.

+6/6 - A log of daily vegas lines and the lines created from this model will be posted to provide analysis of the model.

 ### Files:
 Refer to "table_of_contents.txt" for a description of each of the files.